Strykr-Ai/Strykr-Ai-Auto-Bot/README.md

 #### QueryBuilder (`query-builder.ts`)

-- Constructs contextually relevant queries for the Stryk.ai API
+- Constructs contextually relevant queries for the Strykr.ai API
 - Uses templates based on the financial category (Macroeconomics, Earnings, etc.)
 - Selects the most appropriate template and fills in relevant keywords
 - Ensures queries are focused on current financial trends